RisPNG/windows-auto-maximize/README.md

 ## Why?
 There's a 100% chance that everyone that has used Windows experienced an awkward (near-)fullscreen windows and thinking they're already in fullscreen.
 So clicking the (un)maximize button won't do anything since the unmaximized state of the window is already the (near-)fullscreen size.
 This utility avoids that by giving you the functionality that provides the clarity.

+## Installation
+Run the build.cmd and it will generate a single .exe file for you to run.
+Keep in mind that the utility doesn't have any GUI or tray icon that shows that it is running.
+This is by design because I tend to not want to clutter your system icons by running this simple helper tool.
+You can monitor its process in task manager called "auto-maximize".